deevroman/better-osm-org/README.md

 - [x] Settings
 - [x] Hide active note highlight
 - [x] Exact datetime instead of a verbal description
+- [x] Add info about review from OSMCha

 ### Ideas
 - [ ] Changesets feed like who did it